SMelL is a science fiction novel by Bruce Berls and Jim Rowson. There’s a reason for the odd capitalization but we can’t tell you what it is.

-Out of habit she felt around in the purse for her hand lotion and squeezed a dollop out into her palm – damn, it’s hard to do simple things when you can’t see your hands or anything you’re holding!
-Rubbing her hands together helped her calm her nerves.
+Out of habit she felt around for her hand lotion and squeezed a dollop out into her palm – damn, it’s hard to do simple things when you can’t see what you’re holding!
+Rubbing her hands together helped calm her nerves.

 She could hear sirens in the distance coming closer.
 Time to move.

 Something wasn’t right.
-She shook her head, engrossed in thought, trying to work out why she had a nagging feeling that something was missing as she walked down the alley past the trash bin behind the diaper delivery service, past the plastic bag full of fish heads that had split open behind the Chinese restaurant, past the skunk that had been hit by a car earlier that morning.
+She shook her head, trying to work out why she had a nagging feeling that something was missing as she walked down the alley past the overflowing trash bin behind the diaper delivery service, past the plastic bag full of fish heads that had split open behind the Chinese restaurant, past the skunk that had been hit by a car earlier that morning.

 It finally came to her: she couldn’t smell her lotion, the distinctive odor of blown out candle that was her long time favorite.
 She raised her hands and sniffed and smelled nothing.

 Strange, she thought.
 Maybe the propane smell a few minutes before had stunned her nose in some way.

 She straightened up, looked out on the main street to be sure no one would run into her by accident, and then walked down the sidewalk briskly.
 She didn’t want to be late for her next appointment.